 When a man gets the blues, he catches a freight train and rides

-¶ 16 Leave a comment on paragraph 16 0 We’ve already discussed most of the important alternate takes of this song, except for the version done during the 75/76 Rolling Thunder Review tours.
+We’ve already discussed most of the important alternate takes of this song, except for the versions done during the 75/76 Rolling Thunder Review tours.
 Dylan developed some interesting new arrangements for old songs on these tours.
 The Rolling Thunder arrangement is fast with a heavy back-beat that hearkens back to the early versions of the song.
 Not one of my favorites, but not bad.

-¶ 18 Leave a comment on paragraph 18 0 Dylan is usually thought of as having been ahead of his time, of breaking down barriers and pushing the popular song into new territory.
+Dylan is usually thought of as having been ahead of his time, of breaking down barriers and pushing the popular song into new territory.
 As justifiable as these claims are, Dylan is also one of the last of the long line of folk and blues artists who built their new work directly on top of the songs of their elders.
 Dylan borrowed freely from the blues and the folk masters, just as they borrowed from their elders.
-While Dylan did change the face of popular music, he was also deeply indebted to the works of his forefathers, and remarkably knowledgeable of their work.
+While Dylan did change the face of popular music, he was also deeply indebted to the works of his forefathers and has an encyclopedic knowledge of their work.
 I think it’s safe to say that no young artist working today even approaches his understanding of the music’s roots.